K0rgana/web-advcd/README.md

 ## Creating react components

 Now we will create some react components.
-Inside the `scr` folder, create a new folder with the name `components` in this folder we will create the components `Login`, `Header` and `Pokemon`.
+Inside the `src` folder, create a new folder named `components`; in such folder we will create the components `Login`, `Header` and `Pokemon`.

-Before to start to create the components, here are some breve react concepts tha you should know:
+Before to start to create the components, here are a few react concepts that you should know:

-- Proposit of Component: A component is a piece of code that when exported can bem reuse in another parts of the code
+- Component: A component is a piece of code that when exported can be reused in other parts of the code
-- Basic structure of a componet: The structure is similar to a function that will return a htlm code.
-Look like this:
+- Basic structure of a Component: The structure is similar to a function that will return a HTML code.
+It looks like this:

   ```js
   function Component () {